abdallahdib/NextFace/README.md

 # Output
 The optimization takes 4~5 minutes depending on your gpu performance.
 The output of the optimization is the following:
-* render_{imageIndex}.png: contains from left to right: input image, overlay of the final reconstruction on the input image, the final reconstruction, diffuse, specular and roughness projected on the face.
+* render_{imageIndex}.png: contains from left to right: input image, overlay of the final reconstruction on the input image, the final reconstruction, diffuse, specular and roughness maps projected on the face.
 * diffuseMap_{imageIndex}.png: the estimated diffuse map in uv space
 * specularMap_{imageIndex}.png: the estimated specular map in uv space
 * roughnessMap_{imageIndex}.png: the estimated roughness map in uv space